Warning Signs of Breast Cancer

 - A change in the look or feel of the breast

 - A change in the look or feel of the nipple

 - Nipple discharge

-If you don’t have a provider, one of the best ways to find a good one is to get a referral from a trusted family member or friend.
+If you don’t have a health care provider, one of the best ways to find a good one is to get a referral from a trusted family member or friend.

-If that’s not an option, call your health department, a clinic or a nearby hospital.
-If you have insurance, your insurance company may also have a list of providers in your area.
+You can also call your local health department or a nearby hospital or clinic.
+If you have insurance, your insurance company may also have a list of health care providers in your area.